MAGIC-AI4Med/.github/profile/README.md

 ## Hi there 👋

-We are a AI4Med team from Shanghai Jiao Tong University.
+We are a AI4Med team from Shanghai Jiao Tong University, and Shanghai AI Lab.

 <!--